Skip to content

 Evening, Night or Weekend Shift Salary Differential

 Authorized agencies may pay a shift differential to employees in certain positions who are required to work scheduled hours outside of the usual business workday.
-These agencies determine which employees in the following categories are eligible for the salary differential.
+These agencies determine which employees are eligible for the salary differential.

 Nurses